LispCookbook/cl-cookbook/clos.md

 portable way to do CLOS/MOP operations.

-A subclass inherits all of its parents slots, and it can override any of their slot options.
+A subclass inherits all of its parents' slots, and it can override any of their slot options.
 Common Lisp makes this process dynamic, great for REPL session, and we can even control parts of it (like, do something when a given slot is removed/updated/added, etc).